 Homeschool Days

-Homeschool Days with the St. Louis Aquarium Foundation are back for Fall 2025!
+Homeschool Days with the St. Louis Aquarium Foundation are back for Spring 2026!

-All Homeschool Day registrations include a 1-hr educational program and an Aquarium admission ticket.
-We will offer a guided tour to all registered attendees immediately following the educational portion.
-You are welcome to use your admission ticket at another time if you do not wish to join us immediately after the educational portion.
-For offsite programs, we will meet at a local green space for our education programming and encourage attendees to follow us back to the Aquarium for a guided tour.
+All Homeschool Day registrations include a 1.5 hr educational program and an Aquarium admission ticket.
+[Note for 2026: We have extended the educational program portion to better support our classroom needs].
+We will offer a 1.5 hr long Guided Tour to all registered attendees immediately following the educational portion.
+For offsite programs, we will meet at a local green space for our education programming and encourage attendees to follow us back to the Aquarium for the Guided Tour.

 Registration is $20 a participant, adult or child.
 Aquarium Members will receive a 15% discount.
-The Member discount code will appear in the next newsletter.
+The Member discount code will appear in the January newsletter, or you may reach out directly with proof of membership to education@stlaquariumfoundation.org

 Upcoming dates and locations: